 If that was not so, then why don't all of us indulge in a good emotional tantrum every time when things don't go our way.
 Mind you - not that some folks don't do exactly that in order to coerce their spouses into catering to their whimsical mentality.

 Too Sweet to Give Up

-Somehow I think that marriage counselling wouldn't achieve much in the direction of "burying the axe" between spouses.
+Somehow I think that marriage counselling doesn't achieve much in the direction of "burying the axe" between spouses.
 They are enjoying it way too much as to give it up, even though contradicting themselves with whining to the others about "his/her unbearable controlling behavior".

 Oftentimes, that energy exchange gets unconsciously blended with sexual energy, and, crazy as it may sound - adds to the pleasure of it.
-I personally knew a couple who went right to bed after having a good argument - by their own admission said with a shameless giggle.
+I personally knew a couple who went right to bed after having a good argument---by their own admission said with a shameless giggle.